Microsoft Global hackathon 2025

 Our Users

-• Young adults with special needs
+• Include young adults with special needs

 Their Frustrations